 The fibroids were the size of grapes in May 2019.
 However, I hemorrhaged in December 2020 – and another ultrasound revealed, according to a distracted doctor, “Your fibroid grew … nothing in the report about two fibroids … you’ll need a hysterectomy … take these pills … goodbye.”

 However, the ultrasound at my gynecologist’s office revealed a walnut and peach.
 They’re connected – or conjoined – and the peach is spreading outside my uterus.
 Isn’t that peachy?
 We discussed two options.
 A myomectomy, which removes the fibroids – but he couldn’t guarantee the fibroids wouldn’t return.
-The other option: a partial hysterectomy.
-Laparoscopically.
-Dragging my uterus out of my vagina.
+The other option: a laparoscopic supracervical partial hysterectomy with ovarian conservation.

 When a fibroid is burying itself into your uterus?
 And it’s the size of a six-week fetus.
 It’s time to bid your uterus adieu.